 Finding A Prototype CNC Machining Partner

-With this fact in mind, you’ll want to hone in on machine shops that have additional capabilities in the areas of engineering, new product development, and prototyping.
-To ensure satisfaction, the following questions must be addressed when it comes to prototype CNC machining:
+With this fact in mind, you’ll want to hone in on finding machine shops that have additional capabilities in the areas of engineering, new product development, and prototyping.
+When it comes to prototype CNC machining, the following questions must be addressed to ensure satisfaction:

 - What does this part go into?